mithileshbadge2/Amazon-Sales-Project/README.md

-Amazon Sales Report Analysis
+Amazon Sales Report Analysis:

-1. Initial Data Exploration: The structure, data types, and content of the dataset are reviewed, including checking for missing values.

-2. Key Columns: Important fields include Order ID, Date, Status, Fulfillment Method, Sales Channel, Amount, and shipping information.
+1. Initial Data Exploration: The dataset, consisting of 128,975 entries and 24 columns, was thoroughly examined to understand its structure, including data types and missing values.
+Key columns such as Order ID, Date, Status, Fulfillment Method, Sales Channel, Amount, and shipping details were identified for further analysis.

+2. Key Columns:
+   => Order ID: Unique identifier for each order.
+   => Date: The date on which the order was placed.
+   => Status: The current status of the order (e.g., Cancelled, Shipped, Delivered).
+   => Fulfillment Method: How the order was fulfilled (e.g., by Merchant or Amazon).
+   => Sales Channel: The platform through which the sale was made (e.g., Amazon.in).
+   => Amount: The total value of the sale.
+   => Shipping Information: Details on where the order was shipped, including city, state, and country.

-3. Data Cleaning: The dataset is cleaned by handling missing values and correcting data types to prepare for analysis.
+3. Data Cleaning: Missing values were addressed, and data types were corrected to ensure the dataset was accurate and ready for analysis.
+This step was crucial for maintaining data integrity during analysis.

-4. Data Analysis and Visualization: The analysis explores sales distribution, trends over time, and other key metrics, including sales by category, fulfillment methods, and geographical distribution.
+4. Data Analysis and Visualization:

-5. Insights and Conclusions: Key findings include identifying popular product categories, evaluating the performance of fulfillment methods, and analyzing sales trends over time.
+  => Sales Distribution: Analyzed how sales are spread across different categories and fulfillment methods.
+  => Trends Over Time: Examined sales trends to identify seasonal patterns and peak sales periods.
+  => Geographical Distribution: Assessed sales performance across various regions to identify key markets.

+5. Insights and Conclusions:
+   => Popular Product Categories: Identified the top-performing product categories that drive the most sales.
+   => Fulfillment Methods: Evaluated the effectiveness of different fulfillment methods, determining which ones lead to better customer satisfaction and higher sales.
+   => Sales Trends: Analyzed time-based trends to forecast future sales and adjust strategies accordingly.